bzsinger/swe-study/python/concepts.md

 ## Iteration
 Does not consume a stack.
 Returns one value at a time.
 Allows multiple users to simultaneously iterate over a data structure.

+## Object Model
+Java as a **closed** object model - all instances of a Java class have the same set of data.
+Python has an **open** object model - instances can gain and lose data.